Source Card Images

 If the image isn't at least 1984 x 2760 then you won't be printing at the best quality.
 This may or may not be a deal breaker but definitely something to keep in mind.
 Check out this discussion if you want to read more about image sizing.

-For this reason we will only obtain our images from sources that are at least 500DPI, luckily there are a few options.
+For this reason we will only obtain our images from sources that are at least 300DPI, luckily there are many options.

-The easiest way to obtain the images you are after is to use http://proxycommander.com/.
-You can copy and paste an entire sheets worth of card names from the excel sheet and into proxycommander, make sure you click the "Allow lower resolution files".
+The easiest way to obtain the images you are after is to use Image Fetcher.
+You can literally copy and paste an entire sheets worth of card names from the excel sheet and into Image Fetcher.
+Start with the Artifacts column.

-Once you've finished each Excel sheet take all the images out of your download folder and put them in a new folder structure.
+Once you've finished each Excel column take all the images out of your download folder and put them in a new folder structure.
 Create a folder for each card type, for example:

 Move all the artifact images into their respective folder.
 Continue this process until you have all of the images of the cards you require.